sondreklyve/TFY4510/README.md

-# Neutron Stars — Specializatoin Project (TFY4510)
+# Neutron Stars — Specialization Project (TFY4510)

 This repository contains the LaTeX source and numerical material for my project in the course **TFY4510 – Physics Specialization Project**